acerbusace/SlowMo/README.md

 # SlowMo
-Basic doge game with the addition of slow motion and acceleration.
+Basic dodge game with the addition of slow motion and acceleration.

 Instructions: